Nek5000/nekRS_doc/source/problem_setup/meshing.rst

    :math:`L^2`-error also scales as :math:`\mathcal{O}(h^{N+1})`.

-   When the solution is analytic on each element and the mesh is fixed, the coefficients in a modal orthogonal-polynomial expansion decay geometrically.
+   When the solution is analytic on each element and the mesh is fixed, the coefficients in a modal Legendre polynomial expansion decay geometrically.
 In this case, the spectral-element approximation exhibits (near-)exponential convergence in :math:`N`, typically written as :math:`\|u - u_N\| \lesssim C \exp(-\alpha N)` for some constants